 Early Life

-Evan Thomas Spiegel was born on June 4, 1990, in Los Angeles, California, to John W. Spiegel and Melissa Ann Thomas, both lawyers.
-He grew up in Pacific Palisades, California, and attended the Crossroads School for Arts and Sciences in Santa Monica.
-Spiegel showed an early interest in design, taking classes at the Otis College of Art and Design and the Art Center College of Design before enrolling at Stanford University.
+Evan Thomas Spiegel was born on June 4, 1990, in Los Angeles, California.
+He grew up in Pacific Palisades, Los Angeles, and attended Crossroads School for Arts and Sciences in Santa Monica.
+Spiegel's parents are lawyers.
+During his high school years, he took design classes at the Otis College of Art and Design and the Art Center College of Design in Pasadena.
+He also had an internship at Red Bull.

 Rise to Success